MarcoAG-115/Project2_StudentInfoSys/README.md

 ## Installation

-Download the the zip file that contains all the repository files and unzip in a desired location.
+Download the zip file that contains all the repository files and unzip in a desired location.

 ## Usage